 I don’t have to say this (!), but I’ve got good things to say about Real Russia.
 They’re a specialist travel agency based in London with offices in Moscow and Volgograd.
 But no matter where you are, they’ll help out with booking travel, tours, and accommodation in Russia, as well as applying for visas.

 I particularly enjoyed searching train timetables and travel options through their website, which was easy to navigate and provided me with exact arrival times to locations (like the Russian border) throughout trips.
+(Here are my other favourite travel websites for researching and booking stuff).

 And they’ve been very helpful to all of us in providing information and tips for our visa applications and specific questions.